Here are the acts performing at Blackpool's Rebellion Festival this summer

-Rebellion Festival 2023:All the acts coming to Blackpool for this year's event
+Rebellion Festival 2023 - all the acts coming to Blackpool for this year's event including The Damned and Henry Rollins

 Rebellion Festival brings an array of British and international talent to Winter Gardens, with not only punk acts but ska, goth and spoken word performers too.